StephenCavender/traversy-react-crash-course-todo/README.md

 # traversy-react-crash-course-todo
-This repo is an app built following along with a React crash course: https://youtu.be/sBws8MSXN7A.
+This repo is an app built following along with [Traversy Media's React crash course](https://youtu.be/sBws8MSXN7A).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).